mehakvr1506-ship-it/E-commerce-Analysis-AdventureWorks-/README.md

 # AdventureWorks Sales & Customer Analytics

 ## Project Overview

-This project analyzes the **AdventureWorks** dataset using SQL and Power BI to evaluate sales performance, profitability, customer behavior, product performance, returns, and regional trends.
+AdventureWorks is a sample database developed by Microsoft, representing a fictional bicycle manufacturing and retail business.

-The analysis focuses on answering key business questions and extracting actionable insights from historical sales and customer data.
+This project analyzes sales data from 2015–2017 to evaluate revenue trends, customer purchasing behavior, product performance, and profitability.
+Advanced SQL was used for data analysis and extraction, while Power BI was used to create an interactive dashboard and visualize key business insights.

 ---